Skip to main content

 Contact Our Minnesota Theft Lawyers Today

-If you are under investigation or have been charged with any type of theft offense in Minnesota, you need legal advice from a local criminal defense attorney.
+If you are under investigation or have been charged with any type of theft offense in Minnesota, you need legal advice from Minnesota Criminal Defense Attorneys.
 At Martine Law, our attorneys have extensive experience representing clients facing theft allegations throughout Minnesota.

 We will thoroughly examine the evidence and circumstances of your case to build the strongest possible defense.
 Where criminal charges cannot be avoided, we will aggressively negotiate with prosecutors to have charges reduced or dismissed.